lf-edge/ekuiper/docs/en_US/sqls/query_language_elements.md

 ## Use reserved keywords or special characters

-If you'd like to use reserved keywords or special characters in rule SQL or streams management, please refer to [Kuiper lexical elements](lexical_elements.md).
+If you'd like to use reserved keywords or special characters in rule SQL or streams management, please refer to [eKuiper lexical elements](lexical_elements.md).